adequatica/ui-testing/README.md

-# UI Testing with TypeScript
+# UI Testing with TypeScript and Playwright

 ## Stack